Helion-Engine/Helion/Assets/Documentation/README.md

 ## Linux

 1. While we have included a version of LibFluidSynth that _should_ work on common Linux distributions, if it doesn't work, you may need to use your package manager to install a different one (and possibly delete the ".so" file we've included).
-You can also run with the `-nomusic` to disable music support.
+You can also run with `-nomusic` to disable music support.
 2. Similar to the Windows ZIP files, the standard `Helion-<version>-linux-x64.zip` file requires a .NET 8.x runtime.
 See https://learn.microsoft.com/en-us/dotnet/core/install/linux .
 The `Helion-<version>-linux-x64_SelfContained.zip` file provides its own self-contained runtime and does not require this.
-3. The audio libraries we are currently using do not provide support for MP3 or Ogg Vorbis audio playback on Linux.
+3. Helion requires OpenGL (GLFW) and OpenAL runtime components.
+You must install these if they are not present, otherwise Helion will fail to start.
+On a barebones Ubuntu install, OpenAL may need to be installed (`sudo apt-get install libopenal1`)

 # Contact Us